Dutch Oven Pork Butt Recipe

 - Heat proof gloves (welding gloves work very well but whatever you have)

 - Charcoal briquettes

 - While the fire is burning set the beer aside for just a second.
-Take your dutch oven and even if it is well seasoned make sure you have a very nice layer of canola oil.
-What we do not want is the brown sugar in the sauce sticking to the bottom while we cook.
+Take your Dutch oven and even if it is well seasoned make sure you have a very nice layer of canola oil.
+What we do not want is the sauce sticking to the bottom while we cook.
 Oil the bottom of the lid too in case some of the veggies on top of the pork are touching it during the cook.

 - Pat your pork butt dry with paper towels.
 Cover the meat on all sides with a layer of all-purpose rub and let sit for 15 minutes.
 Come back and add a layer of Bonfire BBQ rub and again let sit for 15 minutes or until it gets that nice “wet” look that you can tell it is well bound with your pork.

 - Once your rub is soaked in, place the pork in the Dutch oven fat side down.
 Top with all you chopped veggies and toss the whole poblano alongside the pork (This would be a great time to snap a photo and DM it to @fullboarspicerubs on Instagram for your chance to be featured on our page!).

 - Last step before you cook would be to add water until you have at least two maybe closer to three inches from the top.
 Do not dump water over the top, pour it on the side, this is pretty purely for looks but you eat first with your eyes and you do not want to wash your rub off!
 Put the lid on, you are ready to go.

 - Now that you have some coals burnt down, usually takes about 4 ice cold Busch Lights, shovel a few small scoops of the super hot coals from the heart of the fire onto a small pile.
 Take about 8 briquettes and stack them in a way that they are flat but that the coals from the fire will slowly light them.